mahjongg2/ZX81plus38/README.md

 # I joined facebook

 I joined facebook as Martin de Jong, so I can answer questions about my ZX-81 clones in among other groups the "ZX-81 Owners Club". see uou there!
+I'm also on various ZX-81 fora, like forum.tlienhard.com as mahjongg.